pulp-platform/FlooNoC/docs/floogen.md

 - `name`: name of the protocol.
 This will be used as a reference in the framework and in the generated RTL code to name the protocol module and the protocol signals.
 If the narrow-wide channels are used, they need to be named `narrow` and `wide` respectively.
 - `type`: Currently only `AXI4` is supported
-- `direction`: the direction of the protocol.
-It can be either `manager` or `subordinate`.
-If an endpoint is both manager and subordinate, two protocols need to be defined.
 - `data_width`: the data width of the protocol
 - `addr_width`: the address width of the protocol
 - `id_width`: the ID width of the protocol.
 Endpoints with different ID widths for the `manager` and `subordinate` protocols are supported.